CAREER GUIDE

 A few things that trip up Gold Card applicants:

-• Outdated 2382: If your 2382 was based on the 17th Edition or earlier, you need the current version (2382-22) before applying.
-Importantly, this also applies to earlier 18th Edition versions — BS 7671:2018 has been amended four times (A1:2020, A2:2022, A3:2024, A4:2026).
-The current consolidated edition is BS 7671:2018+A4:2026.
-If your certificate covers only Amendment 1, 2, or 3, check with the JIB whether an update is required — the current 2382-22 exam covers A4:2026.
+• Outdated 2382: If your 2382 was based on the 17th Edition or earlier, you need a current one before applying.
+The same applies to earlier 18th Edition versions — BS 7671:2018 has been amended four times (A1:2020, A2:2022, A3:2024, A4:2026), and the current consolidated edition is BS 7671:2018+A4:2026.
+The A2 + Corrigendum + A3 edition is withdrawn on 15 October 2026, so if your certificate covers only Amendment 1, 2 or 3, check with the JIB whether an update is required.

 • Missing health and safety test: The ECS Health, Safety and Environmental Assessment is required even if you hold SSSTS or SMSTS.
 Check with the JIB whether your existing safety qualification is accepted.